A version of this article appeared in the Summer 2018 issue of strategy+business.

 Our own survey found slower rates of acceptance — so far.
 About 10 percent of our survey respondents said they already owned a voice-assisted device.
 Another 32 percent said they planned to buy one, and interest was highest in Brazil and China.
 What’s unclear is whether large numbers of consumers or high-value shoppers will develop a real Amazon Alexa or Google Assistant shopping habit, casually speaking up whenever they want a new grocery item, or whether the devices will end up simply used as enhanced on-demand music speakers and information sources.

 2. Shoppers haven’t given up on stores.
-Dire headlines about widespread store closings — particularly in the U.S., plagued with overbuilt retail space — should not be misinterpreted as a death knell for brick-and-mortar.
+Dire headlines about widespread store closings — particularly in the U.S., which is plagued with overbuilt retail space — should not be misinterpreted as a death knell for brick-and-mortar.
 Forty-four percent of survey respondents said they shopped in stores daily or weekly (for items other than groceries), up from just 36 percent in 2014.
 Indeed, despite more than 8,000 store closings in 2017, U.S. in-store revenues far exceeded expectations, with healthy year-over-year increases.

 Some retailers, including Best Buy and Restoration Hardware, are experimenting with showrooming, offering the sensory benefits of in-store shopping without the cost of maintaining inventory.
 Customers physically encounter products in the store and then order them online.
-Bonobos, an online retailer of men’s clothing, has created small brick-and-mortar “guideshops” where customers make an appointment to come in, get fitted with the help of a personal guide, and then place an order online for home delivery from a warehouse.
+Bonobos, an online retailer of men’s clothing acquired by Walmart in 2017, has created small brick-and-mortar “guideshops” where customers make an appointment to come in, get fitted with the help of a personal guide, and then place an order online for home delivery from a warehouse.
 The London-based luxury e-tailer Farfetch has partnered with Gucci to launch F90, a service that allows shoppers in 10 cities around the world — including Los Angeles, Dubai, Tokyo, and São Paulo — to order items online and have them delivered from the local store within 90 minutes.
 The Amazon Go convenience store design has an automated purchase-tracking system in which cameras monitor and record every selection, plus app-enabled payment and no checkout registers.

 The resilience of real-life shopping reminds us that it’s easier to augment and modify habits than to erase them.
 Not so long ago, experts predicted that e-books would cannibalize the market for printed books; today, printed books enjoy rising popularity, and e-book sales have leveled off.
 Our survey found that millennials were likely to shop in physical stores more frequently than older consumers, a finding confirmed by other studies.
 To be sure, there’s always the chance that a new technology could change habits rapidly.
 For example, just 16 percent of survey respondents said they were comfortable with the idea of delivery of any product by smart drones, but we expect that if drones develop a good track record, acceptance will increase.